[Updated as on 12th December, 2019]

 The modus operandi of the Scheme is likely to be as follows:

-- An NBFC approaches a bank with a static pool, which, based on credit enhancements, or otherwise, has already been uplifted to a rating of AA level.
+- An NBFC approaches a bank with a static pool, which, based on credit enhancements, or otherwise, has already been uplifted to a rating of BBB+ or above level.

 - The NBFC negotiates and finalises its commercials with the bank.

 - The bank then approaches SIDBI with a proposal to obtain the guarantee of the GOI.
 At this stage, the bank provides (a) details of the transaction; and (b) a certificate that the requirements of Chapter 11 of General Financial Rules, and in particular, those of para 280, have been complied with.